CloudM-Migrate/documentation/Endpoint-Configuration-Guides/Box.md

 ### Address replacement section reminder ###

 If changing email addresses as part of the migration verify that the domain names are correct.
-Also specify <a href= https://cloudm-migrate.github.io/documentation/Engineering-Reference/ProjectAdvancedOptions.html#address-replacement/a> in the respective section of the advanced settings.
+Also specify <a href="https://cloudm-migrate.github.io/documentation/Engineering-Reference/ProjectAdvancedOptions.htmll">Address Replacement</a> in the respective section of the advanced settings.

 Target Audience permissions can also be migrated but must be replaced using Address Replacements in order to migrate successfully.
 If present on the source but not migrated to the destination platform, any items shared with it will be shared back to the source Target Audience.